Kevinvangeffen/kevin-van-geffen/EMAIL_SETUP.md

 - Required field validation
 - Rate limiting (can be added if needed)

-The contact form will send beautifully formatted emails to kevinvangeffen86@gmail.com with the sender's information and message.
+The contact form will send beautifully formatted emails from info@mainstreamtravel.io to kevinvangeffen86@gmail.com with the sender's information and message.